 - Give at least one presentation at a technical conference (e.g., TMS, AWS, MS&T, or equivalent)

-- Publish at least one conference proceeding paper
+- Acceptance for publication, or publication, of at least one conference proceeding paper

-- One peer-reviewed article in a recognized scientific journal (e.g., Acta Materialia, Welding Journal, or equivalent).
+- Acceptance for publication, or publication, of one peer-reviewed article in a recognized scientific journal (e.g., Acta Materialia, Welding Journal, or equivalent).

 The student should be the first author on the publication submitted.